LukasMurdock/LukasMurdock.github.io/_pages/about.md

 - Approach planning and thinking in an unstructured and sometimes messy way

 **When solving problems, I**:
-- Like to draw on other people's thinking to stress test your own ideas
+- Like to draw on other people's thinking to stress test my own ideas
 - Explore a wide range of possibilities before deciding
-- Am generally comfortable finding solutions on your own
+- Am generally comfortable finding solutions on my own
 - May be distractible and can benefit from help keeping me on track
 - Am fascinated when solutions aren't obvious
 - Explore the unknown rationally